 It is important to warm up students’ voices to prevent injury.
-Using vocal warm ups that develop music literacy is an efficient and effective way to multitask.
+Using vocal warm ups that develop music literacy skills is also an efficient and effective way to multitask.
 Time is so short for music classes and I am always looking for additional ways to naturally fit in more music literacy activities.

 This post includes tips for teaching solfege hand signs, developing music literacy skills using movable Do, practicing diction, and expanding students’ range all during your warm up.
 That is MULTITASKING!

 There are many different vocalization activities that are helpful as an initial warm up.
 A short list is below.